5 Coat Trends That Will Up Your Spring Outerwear

-As soon as that first tickle of spring hits — the blankets of bluebells beginning to form, the slightly longer stretches of sun, the tease of warm weather in the air — it seems we can't get out of our puffer coats and heavy jumpers fast enough.
-But before we get ahead of ourselves and start living in floral dresses and trainers (it's still only March, after all), let's embrace the spring jacket season.
+As soon as that first tickle of spring hits — the blankets of bluebells beginning to form, the slightly longer stretches of sun, the tease of warm weather in the air — it seems we can't get out of our puffer coats and heavy sweaters fast enough.
+But before we get ahead of ourselves and start living in summer dresses (it's still only March, after all), let's embrace the spring jacket season.

 Advertisement